Suetonius (69 AD to 122 AD)

-"He was unusually handsome and exceedingly graceful at all periods of his life, though he cared nothing for personal adornment.
+He was unusually handsome and exceedingly graceful, though he cared nothing for personal adornment.
 His hair was slightly curly and inclining to golden.
-He had clear, bright eyes, in which he liked to have people think that it was because of a kind of divine power.
+He had clear, bright eyes, in which he liked to have people think that it was from a divine power.
 His expression was calm and mild.
 He did not readily make friends, but when he did, he clung to them with unfailing loyalty, even condoning their faults, provided they were not too great. .